What is Horizontal Analysis?

 Horizontal Analysis of the income statement also provides some interesting information. both sales and cost of sales increased from 2018 to 2019.
 However, the percentage increase in sales was greater than the percentage increase in the cost of sales.
 The result is an increase in gross profit from 2018 to 2019.
 However, operating and administrative expenses increased slightly and interest expense increased over 12%.
 This resulted in only a slight increase in net income for 2019 over 2018.

-Usefulness of Horizontal Analysis:
+The usefulness of Horizontal Analysis:

 Consistency and comparability are one of the main and commonly accepted accounting principles (GAAP).
 Consistency is important when doing horizontal analysis of financial statements.
 When the same accounting standards are used over the years, the financial statements of the company are easier to compare and trends are easily analyzed.
 Comparability means that a company’s financial statements can be compared to that of a company in the same industry.
 The horizontal analysis enables the investors, analysts and other stakeholders in the company to see how well the company is doing financially.
 A company’s financial performance over the years is assessed and changes in different line items and ratios are analyzed.
 Bad changes and trends are further investigated.
 Horizontal analysis also makes it easier to spot when things went sideways.
 For e.g. if in a particular year a company started generating low profits, expenses can be analyzed.
 It is easier to spot inefficiency and low performance in particular areas.

-Ratios like asset turn over, inventory turn over or receivables turnover are also very important to fully gauge the performance of a business.
+Ratios like asset turnover, inventory turn over or receivables turnover are also very important to fully gauge the performance of a business.
 For example, a low inventory turnover would imply that the sales are low and the company is not selling inventory and there is a surplus.
 This could also be due to poor marketing or excess inventory due to seasonal demand.
 Ratios like earnings per share, return on assets or return on equity are also very helpful.
 They make problems related to the growth and profitability of a company evident and clear.
 Liquidity ratios are needed to check if the company is liquid enough to settle its debts and pay back any liabilities.
 Horizontal analysis makes it easy to detect these changes compare growth rates and profitability with other companies in the industry.

 Let’s take a look at this simple example before we discuss any further.